Link: Apply now for the Hilton Honors American Express Card

 No Foreign Transaction Fees

-The Hilton Honors Card has no foreign transaction fees, which is great for a no annual fee card.
+The Hilton Honors Card has no foreign transaction fees (Rates & Fees), which is great for a no annual fee card.
 I’ll take it a step further — I’d consider this the best no annual fee Amex card for purchases abroad.
-Even many Amex cards with annual fees have foreign transaction fees, which is a noteworthy perk of this card.
+Even many Amex cards with annual fees have foreign transaction fees, making this a noteworthy perk of the card.

 No Annual Fee Hilton Honors Card Benefits

-Despite having no annual fee, the Hilton Honors Card from American Express offers some potentially valuable benefits.
+Despite having no annual fee, the Hilton Honors American Express Card offers some potentially valuable benefits.
 You get status just for having the card and can receive elevated status if you spend enough on the card.
 Let’s look at the details of those benefits.

 Hilton Honors Silver Status